 Submitting Your Business Plan | Any potential investor wants to see a highly readable and believable business plan with a summary, a management team overview, and financials but after submitting your plan many people think funding will just arrive when in reality it can take time.

 By following the steps below you will be able to avoid some of the most obvious mistakes when raising funds for your project.

-One – If you are a company that has the brilliant technical knowledge and no real sales expertise do not advertise it.
+One – When submitting your business plan and if you are a company that has the brilliant technical knowledge and no real sales expertise do not advertise it.

 The solution, make sure you have a credible go-to-market strategy with a credible sales leader.
 Nobody will invest if you don’t.

 Two – Make sure your website is stunning.
 Too many companies think that running a business is all about the product and the abilities of the technical team – frankly, it isn’t.

 This may be true but today investors will always expect to see more.
 They want to be convinced and when they will go straight to your website they are wanting to be wowed!
 Unfortunately, so many people provide what looks more like a school project.

 Make sure your website is utterly brilliant and that it doesn’t look cheap.
 Ask a variety of people if it looks modern if it looks appealing, particularly in the photos and ask if it is easy to navigate.

 Also please ensure that it is relevant – it’s not about how wonderful you are it’s about how you and your company will solve their challenges.